 However, it will do no good to pay for the higher quality polyethelene if it is not installed properly.
 Vapor barrier must be sealed to the foundation walls to prevent vapor from coming around the edges, and we doubt that many builders do this.
 Likewise, overlapping borders between sheets must be sealed.
 An inadequate vapor barrier may lead to a dangerous and expensive-to-fix mold problem.

-Most builders cover the vapor barrier with gravel to protect the from getting torn up by workers walking on it.
+Most builders cover the vapor barrier with gravel to protect the barrier from getting torn up by workers walking on it.
 (The rental house we lived in for 8 months, built by Cooper, did not have the gravel.)

 Batt insulation is put between the trusses.
 As you can see in the picture, the advantage of crawl space instead of a slab is that you can easily (depending on the slope of the lot) work on plumbing and electrical lines.